Oryza glaberrima

 Oryza glaberrima, commonly known as African rice, is one of the two domesticated rice species.

-It was first domesticated and grown in West Africa around 3,000 years ago.
-In agriculture, it has largely been replaced by higher-yielding Asian rice (O. sativa), and the number of varieties grown is declining.
-It still persists, making up an estimated 20% of rice grown in West Africa.
-It is now rarely sold in West African markets, having been replaced by Asian strains.
+The species was first domesticated and grown in West Africa around 3,000 years ago.
+In agriculture, it makes up an estimated 20% of rice grown commercially in West Africa, having largely been replaced by higher-yielding O. sativa (Asian rice).
+The number of O. glaberrima varieties grown is declining.
+Crossbreeding between African and Asian rice is difficult, but there exist some crosses.

-In comparison to Asian rice, African rice is hardy, pest-resistant, low-labour, and suited to a larger variety of African conditions.
+In comparison to O. sativa (Asian rice), African rice is hardy, pest-resistant, low-labour, and suited to a larger variety of African conditions.
 It is described as filling, with a distinct nutty flavour.
-It is also grown for cultural reasons; for instance, it is sacred to followers of Awasena (a traditional African religion) among the Jola people, and is a heritage variety in the United States.
+It is also grown for cultural reasons.

-Crossbreeding between African and Asian rice is difficult, but there exist some crosses.